matheusicaro/matheusicaro-node-framework/README.md

 ## Logger

 This is a custom logger already setup with [winston](https://github.com/winstonjs/winston#readme).
-The logger will be print in files app console
+The logger will be printed in the files app console

 <details><summary>How to use it?</summary>